hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

 # 23_10_26
+## IMC18 | Measuring Ethereum Network Peers
+* Motivation: The authors measured the topological characteristics and network characteristics of the Ethereum execution layer P2P network.
+* Background: The protocol of the Ethereum network is divided into three layers, including RLPx for node discovery and secure transport, DEVp2p for application session establishment, and the Ethereum application-level protocol (a.k.a, subprotocol).
+* Method：The author developed nodedefinder based on the Ethereum client geth.
+Nodefinder reconstructs the network implementation limitations of geth, making it easier for the author to collect more information and data on the Ethereum P2P network.
+* Measure：The author deployed NodeFinder from April 18–July 8, 2018 and collected two datasets: 1) a comprehensive view of the Ethereum ecosystem via the nodes seen within the full 82 day collection period and 2) a 24 hour snapshot view of the peers on the main Ethereum network to understand the network’s instantaneous properties.
+* Observation1：The author ultimately discovered 228% more nodes than prior work.
+* Observation2：Fewer than half of DEVp2p nodes contribute to the main Ethereum blockchain and there are a large number of nodes in the main network running unofficial versions and unstable versions of clients.
+* Observation3: The author found that geth and parity have inconsistencies in the calculation implementation of kad distance.

+# 23_10_26
 ## Sigmetric23 | Strategic Latency Reduction in Blockchain Peer-to-Peer Networks
 * Motivation: The author focuses on the latency problem of the Ethereum P2P network and the economic security caused by the delay problem.
 * Key idea: The authors define two basic types of latency and propose their solutions for mitigating latency.